KZGlobalTeam/cs2kz-docs/docs/mapping/api.md

 # Mapping API

-The Mapping API was designed with using the [Mapping API FGD][fdg] in mind.
+The Mapping API was designed with using the [Mapping API FGD][fgd] in mind.
 Some features are available without the FGD, like a basic start and end zone (only 1 course without the FGD), course start position, and jumpstat area location.

-## Features available without the FDG
+## Features available without the FGD

 ### Timer Zones